 - 2. Distribution of the Student Code: The Student Code shall be made readily available electronically and/or in a printed publication to students, faculty and staff.
 The office responsible for Student Affairs will annually distribute and make available to students, faculty and staff, electronically and/or in a printed publication, any revisions to the Code. - 3.
 Administration of the Student Code: A University's and Charter Oak State College's Provost or a Community College's Dean of Students/Dean of Students and Faculty shall be the person designated by the institution President to be responsible for the administration of the Academic Misconduct portion of the Student Code.
-A University's Vice President for Student Affairs, a Community College's Dean of Students/Dean of Students and Faculty, or Charter Oak State College's Provost shall be the person designated by the institution President to be responsible for the administration of the Non-Academic Misconduct portion of the Student Code.
+A University's Vice President for Student Affairs, a Community College's Dean of Students/Dean of Students and Faculty, or Charter Oak State College's Provost shall be the person designated by the institution President to be responsible for the Academic Misconduct portion of the Student to be responsible for the Academic Misconduct portion of Students and Faculty, or Charter Oak State College's Provost shall be the person designated by the institution President to be responsible for the administration of the Non-Academic Misconduct portion of the Student Code.